Turborepo

 Turborepo automatically adds prefix wildcards to your env key for common frameworks.
 If you're using one of the frameworks below in a package, you don't need to specify environment variables with these prefixes:

-Frameworkenv wildcard
+Frameworkenv wildcards

 AstroPUBLIC_*